 Buying a snorkel set instead of piecing your snorkeling gear together separately is a great way to save a bunch of money.
 You can buy mask, fins and snorkel sets with a decent bag for it all for under $50.
 We bought our first snorkeling gear as a set from Costco many years ago.
 And looking back we see what a bargain it was.
 After all, when purchasing gear we spent about $50 for a mask, $45 for a snorkel, $70 for fins, and $30 for a bag, which comes to around $195.

 Buying snorkeling sets may not get you the best fitting gear, but unless you snorkel as much as we do, it is a pretty smart way to go.
 And it is definitely better than renting gear.
 You can buy an entire snorkeling kit for what it costs you to rent gear for a day or two.

 Keep in mind that the cheaper sets will probably not have a silicone face mask skirt, or a silicone snorkel mouth piece.
 But you don't have to get cheap gear to save money on a package.
 You can buy a snorkel set in any price range and quality of gear.
 You can buy just a mask and snorkel.
 Or a mask, snorkel and fins.
 Or mask, snorkel, fins and a bag.

 Many snorkeling sets come with open foot fins because they are adjustable to different sized feet.
 So, if you are set on closed foot fins, you probably want to buy them separately.

 Explore some options below.

-The most popular set on Amazon.com (pictured at right) comes with free shipping.
-You get the basics: mask, fins and snorkel.
+The most popular set on Amazon.com by U.S. Divers (pictured at right) comes with free shipping.
+You get the basics: mask, fins, snorkel and a simple gear bag.